 A building that occupies one side of the lot with the setback to the other side.
-The visual opening of the side yard on the street frontage causes this building type to appear freestanding.
+The visual opening of the side side.
+The visual opening of the side yard on the street frontage causes this building type to appear free-standing.
 A shallow frontage setback defines a more urban condition.
 If the adjacent building is similar with a blank party wall, the yard can be quite private.
 This type permits systematic climatic orientation in response to the sun or the breeze.